Happy Bastille Day!

 One of the most iconic features of the official Bastille Day celebration is the grandiose military parade down the Champs-Elysees in Paris.
 I recently found out that it is actually the oldest military parade in the world!
 French Presidents have some sway in the details of the parade.
 Over the years, this has included inviting foreign contingents, heads of state and “heroes” to the parade.

-Last year, President Emmanuel Macron attended the parade riding in a military vehicle and led by a literal cavalry.
+In 2018, President Emmanuel Macron attended the parade riding in a military vehicle and led by a literal cavalry.
 Subtle!
 The year before, in 2017, he invited President Donald Trump to attend the festivities.
 An interesting choice, to say the least!

 The parade is watched by hundreds of thousands of people every year in Paris.
 If you’re in the capital and can spare the time (which you can, because it’s a national holiday and no work will get done anyway) you should definitely try and attend.
 It’s an unforgettable sight!
 The air show itself is very memorable.